Birational morphisms and Poisson moduli spaces: Poisson moduli spaces

 where the first map is the Kodaira-Spencer map and the second map comes from the relative analogue of the above long exact sequence.
 Equivalently, the dual sequence

 must be exact, and thus the conormal sheaf is equal to the radical, as required. \end{proof}

-It follows that to check that the bracket is alternating and satisfies the Jacobi identity, it will suffice to verify this for the induced bracket on $\Omega_U$ with $U$ an \'etale neighborhood in the subspace parametrizing locally free sheaves with $V|_{C_\alpha}\cong V_\alpha$.
+We now assume the characteristic is not 2.
+To check that the bracket is Poisson, it will suffice to verify this for the induced bracket on $\Omega_U$ with $U$ an \'etale neighborhood in the subspace parametrizing locally free sheaves with $V|_{C_\alpha}\cong V_\alpha$.
 (Indeed, it then follows that the ideal sheaf measuring the failure to be Poisson is contained in the ideal sheaf of the symplectic leaf, and the intersection over all symplectic leaves is the trivial ideal sheaf.)
-Smoothness immediately implies that the induced bracket is alternating, as the self-pairing of a tangent vector is the obstruction to extending the corresponding deformation.
-Moreover, the claim about the radical implies that the corresponding map $\Omega_U\to {\cal T}_U$ is an isomorphism.
-In other words, the bracket induces a $2$-form, and it remains only to show that this $2$-form is closed.
+The claim about the radical shows that the corresponding map $\Omega_U\to {\cal T}_U$ is an isomorphism, and thus the bivector induces a 2-form which is closed iff the bivector is Poisson.

-Restricting to an open affine subscheme of $U$ as convenient, we may assume that $V|_{C_\alpha}$ is isomorphic to the pullback of $V_\alpha$ (rather than merely isomorphic up to twisting by a line bundle).
+Restricting to an open affine subscheme of $U$ as convenient, we may assume that $V|_{C_\alpha}$ is isomorphic to the pullback of $V_\alpha$ (rather than merely isomorphic up to twisting by a line bundle on $U$).
 If we then choose an open affine covering $U_i$ of $X$, we find that the corresponding transition functions $g_{ij}$ are constant on $C_{\alpha}$, and thus the natural \v{C}ech cocycle (representing the relevant portion of the Atiyah class of $V$, see \cite{HuybrechtsD/LehnM:1997} for a nice exposition)

 is trivial on $C_\alpha$, so may be viewed as a cocycle in